puzzle/ansible-training/content/labs/04.3/_index.en.md

 - Rewrite the playbook `servicehandler.yml` and ensure that the `ignore_errors: true` line is removed.
 Instead set the state of the task to failed when and only when the output of `systemctl status httpd` contains the string "failed".

 {{% notice note %}}
-Have a look at the documentation about errorhandling: <https://docs.ansible.com/ansible/latest/user_guide/playbooks_error_handling.html>
+Have a look at the documentation about error handling: [Ansible Docs - Playbooks Error Handling](https://docs.ansible.com/ansible/latest/user_guide/playbooks_error_handling.html)
 {{% /notice %}}

 - Rerun your playbook and ensure it still runs fine.